Different Stages and Importance of The Water Cycle

 The Importance of the Water Cycle

-1. We cannot live without freshwater
+1. We Cannot Live without Freshwater

-Freshwater seems abundant, but when accounting for all the water on Earth, it’s in limited supply.
-Just three percent of the water on our planet is freshwater.
-A majority of this water, about two percent of the world total, is contained in glaciers and ice sheets or stored below ground.
-The remaining one percent is found in lakes, rivers and wetland areas or transported through the atmosphere in the form of water vapor, clouds and precipitation.
+Even more alarming, most of this water, about two percent of the world’s total, is contained in glaciers and ice sheets or stored below ground.
+The remaining one percent is found in lakes, rivers, and wetland areas or transported through the atmosphere through water vapor, clouds, and precipitation.

 2. Purification

-Evaporation and infiltration benefit human, animal and plant life by purifying water.
-When water evaporates, the pollutants and sediments in it are left behind.
-As water undergoes infiltration, the ground purifies it of pollutants and contaminants.
 Glaciers, ice, and snow can act as stores of freshwater for both humans and other organisms.
 Even aquatic life needs water purified, as saltwater must be within certain pH and saline ranges.

 3. Distribution

-Perhaps most important, the water cycle distributes water all over the earth’s surface, though unevenly.
-This is important because if water was not distributed, gravity would push it all into the lowest place, the oceans.
-The water cycle continually feeds freshwater to all life on the planet: humans, animals and plants.
+The water cycle continually feeds freshwater to all life on the planet: humans, animals, and plants.
 Runoff contributes to rivers, other freshwater bodies, and eventually, the ocean, sustaining freshwater and marine life.

 4. Water Cycle Sustains Life

-Plants wouldn’t grow without precipitation and therefore anything consuming the plants wouldn’t survive and so forth.The water cycle process sustains life and creates the ecosystems around us.
 Some organisms are very sensitive to changes in the water cycle.
-A prolonged drought can destroy a population of plants or a certain salamander species may require a set amount of soil saturation in order to avoid desiccation.
+A prolonged drought can destroy a population of plants, or a certain salamander species may require a set amount of soil saturation to avoid desiccation.

-5. The Water Cycle Drives Biogeochemical Cycle
+5. The Water Cycle Drives the Biogeochemical Cycle

 The water cycle patterns and rainfall have major effects on Earth’s ecosystems.
 Rainfall and surface runoff play important roles in the cycling of various elements, also known as the biogeochemical cycle.